 The Trust is a Massachusetts business trust established under a Declaration of Trust dated as of March 1, 1990.
 The Trust's Declaration of Trust permits the Trust's Board of Trustees to issue an unlimited number of shares of beneficial interest (par value \$0.00001 per share) in separate series and to divide any such series into classes of shares.
 Currently the Funds are the only series offered by the Trust.
-The Equity Fund has four classes of shares: Investor shares, Class A shares, Institutional shares, and Class R shares.
-The International Fund has four classes of shares: Investor shares, Class A shares, Institutional shares and Class Y shares.
+The Equity Fund has four classes of shares: Investor shares, Class A shares, Institutional shares, and Class Y shares (prior to November 30, 2020, Class Y shares of the Equity Fund were known as Class R shares).
+The International Opportunities Fund and Sustainable Solutions Fund have two classes of shares: Investor shares and Institutional shares.
+The International Equity Fund has four classes of shares: Investor shares, Class A shares, Institutional shares and Class Y shares.
 The Bond Fund has four classes of shares: the Investor shares, Institutional shares, Class R shares and Class Y shares.
 No Class R shares of the Bond Fund are being offered or are outstanding as of the date of this Statement of Additional Information.
 Each share of each class represents an equal proportionate interest in a series with each other share of that class.
 Upon liquidation or dissolution of a Fund, the Fund's shareholders are entitled to share pro rata in the Fund's net assets available for distribution to its shareholders.
 The Trust reserves the right to create and issue additional series and classes of shares, and to redesignate series and classify and reclassify classes, whether or not shares of the series or class are outstanding.
 The Trust also reserves the right to modify the preferences, voting powers, rights, and privileges of shares of each class without shareholder approval.
 Shares of each series participate equally in the earnings, dividends, and distribution of net assets of the particular series upon the liquidation or dissolution (except for any differences among classes of shares of a series).